jbrule/piwikplugin-AdminNotification/README.md

 The easiest way to install is to find the plugin in the [Piwik Marketplace](http://plugins.piwik.org/).

 ##Changelog
+3.0.0 Piwik v3 compatible.
 0.1.2 Tested with Piwik v2.15 and included new registerEvents() hook for compatibility with Piwik 3.0 0.1.1 Cleanup.
 Removed plugin template verbiage from code files.
 0.1.0 Initial Release

+##Known Issues
+v3.0.0 Display/Update of notification required logout/login to see change.
+(Notification API not working as expected during tests)

 ##License
 GPL v3 / fair use